 Economics from the University of Pennsylvania.
 She began teaching at Wittenberg in the fall of 2001.
 In addition to the summer study abroad program On the Silk Road she offers three courses for the East Asian Studies program: The Silk Road, Economies in Transition and The Economy of China.
 She also teaches Economic Development, Labor Economics, and American Economic History for the Economics Department, and a first-year interdisciplinary seminar From the Steppes of Chinggis Khan on Mongolia.

 Dr. Frost brings to the Wittenberg in China: On the Silk Road program her research and living experiences in India, China and Mongolia.
-She was one of 16 participants in the month-long Fulbright-Hays Summer Seminar in China in 2002, and led the Wittenberg Faculty Development trip along the Silk Road in July 2004.
-In the summer of 2006 she returned to travel the Silk Road, and was one of 16 participants in the five week long National Endowment for the Humanities Institute The Silk Road: Early Globalization and Chinese Cultural History.
+She was one of 16 participants in the Fulbright-Hays Summer Seminar in China in 2002, and led the Wittenberg Faculty Development trip along the Silk Road in July 2004.
+In the summer of 2006 she returned to travel the Silk Road, and was one of 16 participants in the National Endowment for the Humanities Institute The Silk Road: Early Globalization and Chinese Cultural History.
 In the summer of 2007 she co-directed the Wittenberg in China: On the Silk Road program and taught a course on China’s economy for the CET program in Beijing.
-In 2010 she explored the eastern links of the Silk Road through faculty development programs in China’s three Dongbei provinces (Manchuria) and both North and South Korea.
+In 2011 she explored the eastern links of the Silk Road through faculty development programs in China’s three Dongbei provinces (Manchuria) and both North and South Korea.